CAF Accepting Applications for 2023 Medical Research Grants & Fellowships

 Preference will be given to applicants who have not yet achieved R-01 funding from the NIH.

-Interested individuals are invited to complete and return applications and letters of reference in PDF format via email (firstname.lastname@example.org) no later than Monday, February 7, 2022.
-Notification will be given to applicants by June 30, 2022.
+Interested individuals are invited to complete and return applications and letters of reference in PDF format via email (firstname.lastname@example.org) no later than Monday, February 6, 2023.
+All applicants will be notified in June 2023 regarding the status of their funding.

 Clinical Trials in Thalassemia Cell and Gene Therapy

 The Cooley’s Anemia Foundation invites national and international applicants to apply for grants to facilitate clinical trials in Cell and Gene Therapy to advance a cure for thalassemia.
 Both phase I (safety) and phase II (efficacy) trials are eligible for support.